On September 8, 2020, Highland Community College, friends, local businesses and supporters... Read More

 Are there scholarships available?

 Scholarships are available for students attending the Highland campus.
 Click here to learn about HCC scholarships that are available.
-Over 80 percent of on campus students receive a books and tuition scholarship.
+Over 80 percent of on-campus students receive a book and tuition scholarship.
 There are also limited scholarships available for regional students.
 Students and parents are encouraged to review all scholarship requirements.
-Various grade point averages, participation, attendance, and membership requirements are associated with HCC scholarhsips.
+Various grade point averages, participation, attendance, and membership requirements are associated with HCC scholarships.
 Click here to locate the requirements for each academic scholarship area.
 For more information, contact your scholarship sponsor.

 How do I get started with the financial aid process?

 The best thing to do is to review the financial aid information on our website.
 Our step by step guide is most helpful.
 If you have questions, please call the financial aid office at 785.442.6135 or email email@example.com.
 During busy times, you may have to leave a message and our office will return your call.
 Feel free to email your questions as well.

 How do I pay my bill?

 All students can pay their bills online through their MyHCC account.
 Bills may also be paid by credit card in the business office by calling 785-442-6001 or by mailing a check to the HCC Business Office, 606 West Main, Highland, KS 66035.

-Can you tell me more about financial aid and this thing called the FAFSA?
+Can you tell me more about financial aid and the FAFSA?

 All students who want to access federal loans or grants to attend college must complete the Free Application for Federal Student Aid (FAFSA) each year.
 The new FAFSA may be completed after January 1 of each year.
 It is important that students complete the FAFSA as soon as possible after January 1 in order to be eligible for accessing federal Pell grants and loans.
 When completing the FAFSA, you will need to enter Highland Community College's code.
 HCC's Federal School Code for the FAFSA is 001921.